Margin Requirement: How Collateral Defines Your Risk

 Should your balance level fall below the required level, your broker might ask you to close out some positions or deposit more capital.

-In this way, margin requirements help make sure that the trader has enough money to cover losses and reduce the risk of liquidation.
+In this way, margin requirements help ensure that traders have enough funds to cover losses and reduce the risk of liquidation.

 The two types of margin requirements are initial and maintenance.